 Water planning, management, and pricing: Proactive management of water resources-in terms of their protection, use, development, conservation, and pricing-is critical to the equitable and sustainable use of these resources for businesses, communities, and ecosystems.
-Deficiencies in this area may result from inappropriate planning; inadequate financial resources; a limited human capacity to conduct activities such as technical assistance and inspections; unreliable or insufficient information to support decision making; a lack of awareness on the part of water users about their impacts; and ineffective or perverse incentives to guide the actions of people and businesses.
+Deficiencies in this area may result from: 1) inappropriate planning, 2) inadequate financial resources, 3) a limited human capacity to conduct activities such as technical assistance and inspections, 4) unreliable or insufficient information to support decision making, 5) a lack of awareness on the part of water users about their impacts, or 6) ineffective or perverse incentives to guide the actions of people and businesses.

-Water governance and regulation: The policy, legal, and regulatory framework, together with the political will and institutional arrangements governing water management and stakeholder engagement, is critical to the equitable and sustainable management of water resources and water services delivery.
+Water governance and regulation: The policy, legal, and regulatory framework, together with the political will and institutional arrangements governing water management and stakeholder engagement, are critical to the equitable and sustainable management of water resources and water services delivery.
 Poor governance manifests in corrupt, inconsistent, or unpredictable decision making around the use of water and the management of natural resources.
-Deficiencies in this area can include inadequate resource-protection requirements (e.g., a lack of water quality standards), insufficient user allocation schemes, or a lack of administrative procedural requirements assuring equitable access to decision making.
+Deficiencies in this area can include inadequate resource protection requirements (e.g., a lack of water quality standards), insufficient user allocation schemes, or a lack of administrative procedural requirements assuring equitable access to decision making.